 Take your dough from the fridge and divide it into 5 equal parts.
 Make a ball of each and roll it on the working surface into some sort of circle.
 I like to take the round shape cake tin and just check if the dough fits.
 Make 5 round circles (don’t worry if they are a bit uneven, you’ll cut the edges later), place them on the tray and bake each for 7 minutes until golden in a 190 C degrees oven.
 Be careful placing them on trays with a baking sheet on as they are super thin, so they break easily!

 Once your layers are cooked, use the same round shaped cake tin and press it on each one, so it cuts the edges and makes your layers look even and round.
 Do it once the layer is out of the oven as later they harden and its harder to cut it.
 Don’t throw away (or eat! 😊) the bits, keep them aside.

 Once the layers and cream are cooled down, place one layer on the tray or plate, then add some of the cream, then a layer again and like this stack them on each other.
 Pour the leftover cream on top and spread it around the edges of the cake.

 Now take your leftover layer’s cut edges and crumble them with your fingers so you have little pieces, a bit like a crumble dough!
 Pour them on top of your cake and the sides too.

 And that’s it.
 Place your cake into the fridge, keep it for an hour or so and enjoy it.

 The cake can be kept in the fridge for 3-4 days.

-Hope that you have as much happiness as we did when Ligita made this cake for us at MoaAlm Mountain Retreat.
-For a holiday that loves to celebrate daily cakes as much as we love yoga and walking in the Alps, check out our Summer trips in the Austria.
+Hope that you have as much happiness as we did when Ligita made this cake for an Easter celebration at MoaAlm Mountain Retreat.
+For an active holiday that loves to celebrate daily cakes as much as we love yoga and walking in the Alps, check out our Summer trips in East Tirol, Austria.